 The two ferry crossings are located at the region’s eastern and western edges.

-Many of the five interprovincial vehicle bridges are at or beyond their designed car-carrying capacity, leading to peak period delays.
+Many of the five interprovincial vehicle bridges are near their designed car-carrying capacity, leading to peak period delays.

 Past studies have shown that, by 2031, the existing interprovincial vehicle bridges will have exceeded their designed capacity.
-This will be the case unless serious concerted efforts are made to reduce or manage travel demand, increase transit modal share, and improve active mobility options and facilities.
+This means serious concerted efforts are made to reduce or manage travel demand, increase transit modal share, and improve active mobility options and facilities.

 About the Plan

-The plan will propose a long-term transportation strategy with a vision and approaches, for all parties to build on past successes and move forward to meet new and emerging challenges.
+The plan will propose a long-term interprovincial transportation strategy with a vision and approaches, for all parties to build on past successes and move forward to meet emerging challenges.
 It will provide a profile of transportation issues, long-term goals and priorities to make sustainable mobility possible.